Central Powers: Main member states

-Germany

 War justifications

 In early July 1914, in the aftermath of the assassination of Austro-Hungarian Archduke Franz Ferdinand and faced with the prospect of war between Austria-Hungary and Serbia, Kaiser Wilhelm II and the German government informed the Austro-Hungarian government that Germany would uphold its alliance with Austria-Hungary and defend it from possible Russian intervention if a war between Austria-Hungary and Serbia took place.
 When Russia enacted a general mobilization, Germany viewed the act as provocative.
 The Russian government promised Germany that its general mobilization did not mean preparation for war with Germany but was a reaction to the tensions between Austria-Hungary and Serbia.
 The German government regarded the Russian promise of no war with Germany to be nonsense in light of its general mobilization, and Germany, in turn, mobilized for war.
 On 1 August, Germany sent an ultimatum to Russia stating that since both Germany and Russia were in a state of military mobilization, an effective state of war existed between the two countries.
 Later that day, France, an ally of Russia, declared a state of general mobilization.

 In August 1914, Germany attacked Russia, citing Russian aggression as demonstrated by the mobilization of the Russian army, which had resulted in Germany mobilizing in response.

 After Germany declared war on Russia, France, with its alliance with Russia, prepared a general mobilization in expectation of war.
 On 3 August 1914, Germany responded to this action by declaring war on France.
 Germany, facing a two-front war, enacted what was known as the Schlieffen Plan, which involved German armed forces moving through Belgium and swinging south into France and towards the French capital of Paris.
 This plan was hoped to quickly gain victory against the French and allow German forces to concentrate on the Eastern Front.
 Belgium was a neutral country and would not accept German forces crossing its territory.
 Germany disregarded Belgian neutrality and invaded the country to launch an offensive towards Paris.
 This caused Great Britain to declare war against the German Empire, as the action violated the Treaty of London that both nations signed in 1839 guaranteeing Belgian neutrality.

 Subsequently, several states declared war on Germany in late August 1914, with Italy declaring war on Germany in August 1916, the United States in April 1917, and Greece in July 1917.